fls-bioinformatics-core/genomics/solid2cluster/README.markdown

 1. Check that the information is correct
 2. Do `rsync --dry-run` and inspect the output
-3. Perform the actual rsync operation
+3. Perform the actual rsync operation (including removing group write permission from the remote copy)
 4. Check that the local and remote file sizes match

-5. Remove group write permissions from the remote copy
+If there is more than one run with the same base name then the script will detect the second run and offer to copy both in a single script run.

+The output from each `rsync` is also captured in a timestamped log file.
+If an email address is supplied on the command line then a copy of the logs will be mailed to this address.